Amlan102003/RRT-Path-plotting/README.md

                                                                          The point coordinates of the nodes along the path has been shown by a red circle of just 1pixel(comparable to dot)

 To execute the code we need to just call the Draw Function

+OUTPUT=> We will the see the plotted path in Pygame display window

+FOR COMPILATION AND RUN IN UBUNTU(I don't use ubuntu but as per my experience of using it in Computational phyics lab) => in the prompt=> write =>python RRT.py

+It should run, If it does not please let me know